BeeLazy/Cookbook/k8s/docs/en-US/Multipass-HowtoSetupArgoCDinMicroK8sOnLaptop.md

 --disk 50G
 ```

-You should now be able to ssh into it with **multipass shell argolab271**.
-That we can create a ready to go Kubernetes cluster with Argo or whatever
+You should now be able to ssh into it with **multipass shell argolab271**

+The fact that we can create a ready to go Kubernetes cluster with Argo or whatever we want on top, with just a few lines of text and one command, is what
-we want on top, with just one command, is what makes **cloud-init** and **multipass** so powerfull tools.
-In fact, if we wanted a **LXD** local cloud
+makes **cloud-init** and **multipass** so powerfull tools.
+In fact, if we wanted a **LXD** local cloud too, all we need to do is add **lxd init --auto**
-too, all we need to do is add **lxd init --auto** and **juju bootstrap localhost lxd** to our installscript, and we would have that too.
+and **juju bootstrap localhost lxd** to our installscript, and we would have that too!

 ## Related links <a id="related-links"></a>
 [Getting started with Juju - juju.is](https://juju.is/docs/olm/get-started-with-juju)